Cebu Moalboal Kawasan Canyoneering, Philippines - RooWanders

 How many days should one dedicate to Moalboal?
 If you’re a diver, spare a full day of at least three dives.
 Even if you’re not, a day snorkelling for the sardines and marine life in Pescador makes for an ideal plan.
 Another day could be spent on Kawasan canyoneering, like what we did, and the remaining half day hiking Osmena or Casino Peak Trails, or more waterfalls around Badian.

-For us, the weather was too hot to contemplate hiking, and we rode to Simala Parish Church, a grand pilgrimage site for Roman Catholics, after our canyoneering.
+For us, the weather was too hot to contemplate hiking, so we rode to Simala Parish Church, a grand pilgrimage site for Roman Catholics instead.
 We’re not religious, but love to visit grand religious places.
-I’ll explore more about my road trip in a later post!
 There are tours from Cebu City to the grand Simala Church.

 If you’d like to space out your trip to include sunbathing at the White Beach or a generally more relaxed pace of travel, 3 days is more than enough for Moalboal.